 With echoes of artists such as Édouard Manet, Edgar Degas and Pablo Picasso, Lisa Brice’s work challenges, reinterprets and takes ownership of traditional depictions of the female nude and interrogates the male gaze which has dominated Western art for centuries.
-The paintings resonate deeply with our concurrent exhibition of Nina Hamnett’s work by similarly addressing the historic relationship between artist and model.
+The paintings resonated deeply with the concurrent exhibition of Nina Hamnett’s work which similarly addressed the historic relationship between artist and model.

 Brice’s paintings are vivid and bold.
 She uses layered brush strokes that capture her figures in snapshots of action.
 They bring an energy to her subjects giving them agency and self-possession.